inloopstudio/LoopCore/README.md

-# LoopCore: A Human in Loop AI launchpad for everyone.
+# inloopCore: A Human in Loop AI launchpad for everyone.
 (Built on IBM Watson )

 This is boilerplate Rails 4 app to help you build natural language app with [IBM  Watson's APIs](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/dialog.html).